Phone-GWP-group

 PA symbol

-Nylon is popular in clothing applications but use for packaging is rare.
+Nylon is popular in clothing applications, but its use for packaging is rare.

 Paper recycling codes